Long Island Pesticide Pollution Prevention Strategy

 - The Department prepared a written responsiveness summary based on comments received.
 In revising the Strategy, DEC clarified the factors that will be considered in pursuing P2 measures and other appropriate actions, establishing water quality goals and pollution reduction targets, and measuring the Strategy's success.
 The Long Island Pesticide Pollution Prevention Strategy is effective July 11, 2014.

 The Department met in February 2013 with the Technical Advisory Committee (TAC), a 25-member group representing the primary entities involved in pesticide and/or groundwater management on Long Island, which was formed and invited to contribute to the development of the previous draft Plan.
 The Department also held two meetings in late February with representatives of several stakeholder groups to discuss the Strategy and their proposed roles in its implementation.
 There were a total of about 70 attendees at the meetings, which included representatives of included pesticide product manufacturers and applicators, academia, public interest groups, professional associations, Nassau and Suffolk County water quality and public health agencies, and the NYS Departments of Health and Agriculture and Markets.
-The Department presented an overview (PDF) (2.15 MB) of the Strategy at the TAC and stakeholder meetings.
+The Department presented an overview of the Strategy (PDF) (2.15 MB) at the TAC and stakeholder meetings.
 Participants offered positive feedback on the Strategy's pollution prevention approach and the critical role that stakeholder collaboration will play in achieving its goal.

 More about Long Island Pesticide Pollution Prevention Strategy: